I wrote the following article for another group and wanted to share it here.

-Step 2 – I use Sheer Cover mineral foundation because I find it very easy to use a foundation brush to apply, the coverage is excellent, and it isn’t heavy.
+Step 2 – I use mineral foundation because I find it very easy to use a foundation brush to apply, the coverage is excellent, and it isn’t heavy.
 To apply I simply dip my brush into the minerals, tap off any excess, then in a circular motion I apply to all the areas of my face.
 The third picture in the first photo collage shows my face after the concealer and foundation application.

 Step 3 – Since I still have limited vision and I’ve been wearing makeup all my adult life, I am able to use eyebrow stencils to enhance my sparse brows.
-After I’ve filled them in to my satisfaction I use a brow brush to soften the look.
+After I’ve filled them in I use a brow brush to soften the look.
 The first picture in the second photo collage shows my completed eyebrows.

 Step 4 – I have small eyes and liner makes a huge difference in my appearance as it opens the eyes.
 I use a dark blue kohl eyeliner pencil to outline the eyes along the lash line.
 This is one of those adjustments I had to make because I was no longer able to use liquid eyeliner but with patience and a lot of practice I learned how to line my eyelid.
 After I apply my eyeliner I use black mascara only on my upper lashes as I haven’t been able to master putting it on the lower lashes without looking like a raccoon.